This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Walking

 Walking is by far, the best and easiest way to spend a day in Lucerne.
-The compact size makes it perfect for strolling around and taking in all the sights at your own pace.
-It’s very pedestrian friendly and the streets and sidewalks are so well maintained.
+It’s compact, very pedestrian friendly, and the streets and sidewalks are so well maintained.

 Bus

-If you’re not too keen on walking, Lucerne does have an extensive bus system.
-And if you’re staying the night in a local hotel, you’ll receive a free Visitor Card!
+Lucerne does have an extensive bus system, and if you’re staying the night in a local hotel, you’ll receive a free Visitor Card!
 This card gives you free use of city buses and trains in zone 10 as well as discounts on cableways and museums.

 The bus route has several stops within the city center so you can visit many of the sites on your itinerary.
 Taking the bus will not be as convenient as walking and will take more time since you have to follow the bus schedule.